Pandora: Documentation en: PandoraFMS Engineering

 - field3: Customized field 3 (free text).

-- value: Value for alerts kind regex (free text).
+- value: Value for regex type alerts (free text).

-- matches_value: To 1 it inverts the logic of the shot condition.
+- matches_value: When set to 1, it inverts the logic of the triggering term.

 - max_value: Maximum value for max_min and max alerts.